KostasValeckas/PyLongslit/docs/configuration_file.rst

 Configuration file
 ==================

-The configuration file is a YAML file that contains all the parameters that are needed to run the software.
+The configuration file is a ``.json`` file that contains all the parameters that are needed to run the software.
 The file is divided into sections, each corresponding to a different step in the pipeline.